Gauss and p-adic numbers

-$10$-adic numbers do, however, show up in recrational introductions to ``unusual'' number systems.
-A favourite topic in this area is the convergence of numbers whose square has the same end digits, namely\footnote{Such problems were discussed starting in 1815 (or earlier); see \cite{Gerg}.
+$10$-adic numbers do, however, show up in recreational introductions to ``unusual'' number systems\footnote{See e.g. Borcherdt's introduction \cite{Borch}.}.
+A favourite topic in this area is the convergence of numbers whose square has the same end digits, namely\footnote{Such problems were discussed starting in 1815; see \cite{Gerg} and \cite{Schreven}.
 Paul Z\"uhlke (a teacher of mathematics in Prussia) \cite{Zuehlke} gives several references to publications in the 19th century and remarks that Hensel has communicated a short (but not elementary) solution of the congruence $x^2 \equiv x \bmod 10^n$.
 Koppe \cite{Koppe} employed continued fractions.}

-In fact, $890.625^2 = 793.212.890.625$ and $2.890.625 = 8.355.712.890.625$ etc. This $10$-adic number satisfies the equation $a^2 = a$, hence $0 = a^2 - a = a(a-1)$, which implies that $\Z_{10}$ has zero divisors.
+In fact, $890\,625^2 = 793\,212\,890.625$ and $2\,890\,625 = 8\,355\,712\,890\,625$ etc. This $10$-adic number satisfies the equation $a^2 = a$, hence $0 = a^2 - a = a(a-1)$, which implies that $\Z_{10}$ has zero divisors.